 - Water- 1- 1/2 cup

-- Wash and peel the ginger root and chop it in slices.
+- Wash and peel the ginger root and chop it into slices.

 - Place the ginger pieces in a pot and pour water over it.